Ceyron/trainax/README.md

    diverted-chain, mix-chain, residuum).
 The most general diverted chain implementation contains supervised and branch-one diverted chain as special cases.
-See the section "Relation between Diverted Chain and Residuum Training" for details how residuum training fits into the picture.
+See the section "Relation between Diverted Chain and Residuum Training" (TODO) for details how residuum training fits into the picture.
 All configurations allow setting additional constructor arguments to, e.g., cut the backpropagation through time (sparsely) or to supply time-level weightings (for example to exponentially discount contributions over long